 Towing will affect vehicle handling, durability and fuel economy.
 Exceeding any of the listed Gross Weight Ratings will result in unacceptable overall vehicle performance.
 Maximum safety and satisfaction when towing depends on proper use of correct equipment.
-A hitch bar of appropriate steel and size should be selected to mate with the factory towing receptor.
+Select a drawbar that mates properly with the towing hitch receiver and provides proper alignment to the vehicle tow bar.
+The tongue of the tow bar must be as close as possible to parallel with the ground when attached to the hitch ball.